developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 ## Using the Web Console

-Device Tracker provides a centralized dashboard displaying an inventory of deployed Zebra devices in service.
-The Device Tracker client regularly reports to the server, which displays the device status on the dashboard based on the information received.
-The top dashboard is lined with tiles that provide the total number of devices for the respective category and filter the devices based on that category with a click on the tile.
+Device Tracker provides a centralized dashboard displaying an inventory of deployed Zebra devices in service, along with information on the current or last-known area of presence from connected Access Point information.
+The top dashboard is lined with tiles that provide the total number of devices for each respective category and filter the devices based on that category with a click on the tile.
 The columns on the dashboard can be sorted by clicking on the double triangle to the right of the column name.
-Subsequent clicks sorts the column in ascending order (triangle points upward) or descending order (triangle points downward).
+Subsequent clicks sort the column in ascending order (triangle points upward) or descending order (triangle points downward).
 A tabbed menu is displayed at the top of the dashboard above the tiles providing access to different views: Active, Out of Service, and Settings.

 ![img](DTRK_dashboard.jpg)
 _Figure 1.
 Admin Dashboard_